 Through the years we have learned and loved.
 We have laughed and cried.
 Our memories are sweet as we reflect on each mile of our trip forgetting the pot-holes that jarred us.

 Through the years I have always had a friend or two who were older than me, sometimes much older.
 I think they were surprised I would befriend them though they seemed pleased.
 I found value in them.
-They could share wisdoms learned through experience.
-Sometimes, they helped me avoid a dangers in my path.
+They could share pearls of wisdom learned through experience.
+Sometimes, they helped me avoid danger in my path.
 But usually, they were just good friends who had time to listen and share.
-Where else could I hear personal stories about plowing with horses, marching through Italy, or dropping depth charges.
+Where else could I hear personal stories about plowing with horses, marching through Italy, or dropping depth charges?
 Most of them are now gone.
 They have now completed the days ordained for them.
 I’m glad we were friends.
 Andy Rooney said, “The best classroom in the world is at the feet of an elderly person”.

 Psalms 139:14-16 NASB